 - Is there any new attribute required to specify 5G QoS characteristics to fulfil the requirements for cyber-physical control applications in vertical domains?

-The performance requirements provided in 22.261 and 22.104 indicate the attributes needed to fulfil the requirements for cyber-physical control applications in vertical domains.
+The performance requirements provided in 22.261 and 22.104 need to be complemented with a message error rate requirement to fully characterise the requirements for cyber-physical control applications in vertical domains.

 - Is ‘survival time’ a key indicator to be considered for 3GPP 5G system design, or an application-specific parameter that cannot reliably and systematically be used to characterize the performance and/or properties of the communication service?

-To efficiently fulfil requirements of cyber-physical control applications the survival time should be included in 5G QoS characteristics.
-Otherwise the 5G system needs to over-provision the PER targets by assuming that each application has survival time equal to zero which may lead to significant reduction is system capacity and/or reduce the communication service reliability and availability (e.g., in the case when there is resource conflict between two URLLC service flows).
-Additionally, it may be beneficial to include also ‘communication service availability’ to enable efficient scheduling and link adaptation targets beyond the PER limit.
+To efficiently fulfil requirements of cyber-physical control applications the message error rate, the communication service availability and the survival time should be included in 5G QoS characteristics.
+The message error rate specifies the allowed probability of individual message errors, while communication service availability combined with survival time specifies the allowed probability of communication service failure.
+The message error rate may be significantly higher than the probability of communication service failures, since the impact on the application of an individual message error is much lower.
+If these characteristics are not included, the 5G system needs to over-provision the PER targets, which may lead to significant reduction in system capacity and/or reduce the communication service reliability and availability (e.g., in the case when there is resource conflict between two URLLC service flows).

 ----------------------------------------------------- End of 1st change --------------------------------------------------------------